- Hide menu

 If you question whether your digestion is suffering, ask yourself if you often feel fatigued after eating.
-If so, this may be result of weak digestion.
-Of course there are other tell-tale signs when the digestion is stressed.
+If so, this may be the result of weak digestion.
+Of course, there are other tell-tale signs when the digestion is stressed.
 But that’s a matter of learning how your own body speaks to you.

 One of the many ways that you can do to improve digestion is to stimulate digestive fire before you begin eating.
-According to Ayurveda practices, it is recommended to eat a one-inch piece of fresh ginger with few drops of lemon juice and few pinches of salt on it before full meal.
+According to Ayurveda practices, it is recommended to eat a one-inch piece of fresh ginger with few drops of lemon juice and few pinches of salt on it before a full meal.
 This recipe is just another way of presenting that in an easy, grab-n-go fashion.

-Once the digestion fire is activated don’t put it out by drinking cold water, drinks, or milk with your meals.
-I know it can be difficult but start of practice of drinking your liquids at room or body temperature.
+Once the digestion fire is activated, don’t put it out by drinking cold water, drinks, or milk with your meals.
+I know it can be difficult but start the practice of drinking your liquids at room or body temperature.
 In fact, try not to drink large amounts of liquid with your food.
 It can leave you with a false sense of feeling full, which will only catch up with you sooner than later… plus it dilutes the digestive juices.
 If you do indeed suffer from digestive issues, sipping liquids at room temp will make a large improvement.
-I personally tested this for over 6 months and felt a difference.
+I personally tested this for over six months and felt a difference.

 There are so many tips and tricks when it comes to the digestive system, gather them up, and give them a try.
 See what works for you!
 P.S.
 I didn’t invent this recipe, it is all over the web… but I felt it was worth sharing due to the health benefits.
 Many blessings, amie sue